View this document as: a single page | multiple pages.

 Federation Assurance Level 1 (FAL1)

 At FAL1, the IdP SHALL sign the assertion using approved cryptography.
-The RP SHALL validate the signature using the key associated with the expected IdP.
+The RP SHALL validate the signature using the verification key associated with the expected IdP.
 The signature protects the integrity of the assertion contents and allows for the IdP to be verified as the source of the assertion.

 Federation Assurance Level 2 (FAL2)